 - Control locations through time and space to win.

 - Use Jammy Dodgers, Sonic Screwdrivers and other clever plans to save the day.

 The new, second edition of Doctor Who: The Card Game features the same great game as the first edition, but with loads of new cards, including the Ninth, Tenth and Twelfth Doctors, companions such as Clara and Rose, new locations and enemies, and a set of variant rules for playing with two players!

 The game contains everything you need to play: a set of English rules, 132 cards, a set of counters and a player aid card.

 You can download a copy of the the second edition rules here.

-You can preorder the second edition of the game on our webstore.
+No friendly local game store?
+You can order the second edition of the game on our webstore.